 As a weekend warrior on the paintball battlefield, having a sidearm pistol at my disposal gives me a big tactical advantage.
-So when it came time to upgrade my gear bag, I knew I wanted to invest in a solid mag fed pistol that would give me both power and precision.
+So when it came time to upgrade my gear bag, I knew I wanted to invest in a solid mag-fed pistol that would give me both power and precision.

-After doing some research online and talking with buddies at the field, I decided to give the Tippmann TiPX a try.
+After doing some research online and talking with buddies in the field, I decided to give the Tippmann TiPX a try.
 This .68-caliber CO2-powered pistol takes the same small 8-ball pods as the Tippmann 98 Custom, so I already had plenty of ammo on hand.

 The first time I pulled out my shiny new TiPX at the field, it was like wielding a hand cannon!
-The all-metal construction feels heavy duty, like this thing is built to last.
+The all-metal construction feels heavy-duty like this thing is built to last.
 I loaded up my first TruFeed 8-ball magazine and let loose some paint.
 Right out of the box, I was nailing targets from 25 feet away with ease thanks to the smooth in-line bolt system.
-This pistol is straight shooting even with.68 caliber ammo.
+This pistol is straight-shooting even with.68 caliber ammo.

-What really makes the TiPX deadly on the field is the mag fed design.
+What makes the TiPX deadly on the field is the mag-fed design.
 Carrying three compact 8-ball mags on my belt gives me 24 extra shots before I ever have to reload.
 When the battle gets up close and personal, I can drop my empty magazine, slap in a new one, and keep blasting away.
 It’s the kind of fast-paced action you expect from a top-tier mag-fed marker.

-After putting the TiPX through its paces for a few weekends in scenario games, I’m really impressed with its consistency and durability.
+After putting the TiPX through its paces for a few weekends in scenario games, I’m impressed with its consistency and durability.
 It never jams or chops paint, even when firing rapid shots on the move.
 And the coiled remote line has held up to some serious abuse, allowing me to always stay hooked up to a 13 ci tank in my pack for hundreds of shots.

-For scenario veterans and milsim fanatics like me, having a lightweight and reliable mag fed sidearm like the Tippmann TiPX is a must.
+For scenario veterans and milsim fanatics like me, having a lightweight and reliable mag-fed sidearm like the Tippmann TiPX is a must.
 The ability to carry extra ammo on the fly and unload it quickly gives me a big leg up on opponents armed with basic pistols and pump markers.
 If you’re looking to dominate the battlefield, grab the TiPX and get ready to sling some paint!
 This marker hits the sweet spot between affordability and performance.

 T4E Walther PPQ M2 (GEN2)